 - Mobility aids including wheelchairs.

 The value of any serious injury claim will be based largely on the severity and impact of your injuries.
-As such, a claimant with life-changing injuries such as a spinal cord injury resulting in tetraplegia should be paid more than someone with an amputated hand, for example.
+As such, a claimant with life-changing injuries such as a spinal cord injury resulting in tetraplegia should be paid more than someone with an amputated hand, for instance.

 - You won’t have to pay advance legal fees at any point during the serious injury claims process.